Members

 Dr Nicola Wade

-Nicola joined the Jamieson lab as a postdoc in March 2023.
+Nicola grew up in nearby Paisley, and joined the Jamieson lab as a postdoc in March 2023.

 Nicola’s work in the Jamieson lab involves the use of the mRNA cyclic peptide display platform to develop and synthesise inhibitors against novel targets.